hush-shell/hush/book/src/cmd/async.md

 # Async

 *Hush* also provides a way to launch commands asynchronously, and then wait for their result at a later time.
-Traditional shells provide similar functionaly through the ampersand operator.
+Traditional shells provide similar functionality through the ampersand operator.

 To run a command block asynchronously, prefix it with an ampersand: